 Students are expected to be in their assigned area at the designated time.
 Failure to do so constitutes tardiness.
 The classroom teachers will report all tardies to the office through the attendance program.
-Three unexcused tardies will result in a 30 minute detention assigned from 3:10-3:40 on Thursdays.
-Additional days if a student exceeds three tardies within a 7 day period.
+Three unexcused tardies in a quarter will result in a 30 minute detention assigned from 3:10-3:40 on Wednesdays.
 Detentions may include school community service as assigned per administrator.
+Each additional tardy after the served detention will be cumulative and detentions will be assigned weekly.
+Ongoing and excessive tardies will result in loss of school activities, ISS or another consequence determined by administration.
+Failure to attend detention as assigned will be handled with administration discretion.